 - Is able to express her own point of view about characters or a text.

 - Makes comparisons between books written by the same author and books such as series that are about the same characters.

-- Get Serious About Series: Find a series which interests your child and begin to read it together.
+- Get Serious About Series: Find a series that interests your child and begin to read it together.
 You can read to your child, your child can read to you, and he can read a chapter independently.
-You and your child can interview each other as you read chapter-sharing and asking about main ideas, events and ideas you both have about the books and characters.
+You and your child can interview each other as you read — ask about main ideas, events, and thoughts you each have about the books and characters.

 - Look It Up: When your child encounters a word she doesn’t know the meaning of, look up the meaning together.
 You can even begin to keep your own family dictionary, recording words and their definitions.
 Your child can create illustrations that show definitions of the words, as well.
 Use the word yourself, or encourage your child to use that word in a sentence sometime during the day.

 - Learn About an Author: As your child develops favorite authors, look online for that author’s website.
 Your child can email or write a letter to the author (under your supervision).
 The author may even be at a book signing or other events in your neighborhood for you and your child to attend.
 You can also try this Author Hunt Printable to find facts and record what you learn.